The Office for Victims Programs (OVP) provides resources to assist hospitals, communities, and sexual assault victims respond to the crime.

 - How Are MFEs Paid For?

-- If the survivor reports the sexual assault to law enforcement, the law enforcement agency will pay the cost of the evidence collection portion of the medical exam.
+- The law enforcement agency will pay the cost of the evidence collection portion of the medical exam.

 - A law enforcement reporting victim may be able to request Victim Compensation to cover additional costs associated with the assault.